cwdott/wtfood/README.md

 ### Motivation

 When I tried the keto diet a couple times in 2018/2019, I tracked all of my nutritional data in a Google Sheets spreadsheet.
-This included tracking ingredients, their macronutrient breakdowns (macros) as well as recipes and their accumulated nutritional information.
+This included tracking the meals I ate, various ingredients and their macronutrient breakdowns (macros) as well as recipes and their respective nutritional information.

+What I found was that accessing this spreadsheet in order to log new data wasn't quick, and I eventually stopped logging new data altogether.
+Building a webapp with ease of use as a primary design factor would allow me to easily continue logging nutritional intake.

 ### Built with